Why Hiring Is the Least Governed Critical Function in Enterprises

 Third, the impact of hiring decisions is delayed.
 Unlike financial discrepancies or operational failures, hiring mistakes often surface months later through performance issues, attrition, or misalignment.

 Finally, organizations may underestimate the cumulative risk of inconsistent hiring.
-Individual decisions may seem low impact in isolation, but at scale they shape workforce capability, leadership pipelines, and overall execution.
+Individual decisions may seem to have a low impact in isolation, but at scale they shape workforce capability, leadership pipelines, and overall execution.

 The Risk Implications of Ungoverned Hiring